 Isolation and loneliness

 In recent years, there has been a growing focus on the consequences of loneliness and isolation, especially among older adults.
 While adoption of technology and social media has the potential to reduce isolation, issues such as cost, disinterest and lack of the skills needed to use various devices may hinder older adults’ adoption.
-Los Angeles’ ethnically, linguistically and geographically diverse population of older adults made it an ideal location for the USC Leonard School of Gerontology to explore how this population uses technology and the extent to which they believe it can improve connectivity and reduce isolation.
+Los Angeles’ ethnically, linguistically and geographically diverse population of older adults made it an ideal location for the USC Leonard Davis School of Gerontology to explore how this population uses technology and the extent to which they believe it can improve connectivity and reduce isolation.

 The USC research team conducted six focus groups in English, Spanish and Korean at (SBSS) with 48 older adults living in a low-income area of Los Angeles, home to a diverse, largely immigrant population.
 Key findings from this report, “Aging in Place in Los Angeles: Recognizing Challenges to Social Connectedness,” include: